koulanurag/opcc/README.md

-# Contrastive Queries (cque)
+# Offline Policy Comparison with Confidence (opcc)

-It's a benchmark comprising queries to evaluate uncertainty estimation in offline reinforcement learning.
+It's a benchmark comprising "policy comparison queries"(pcq) to evaluate uncertainty estimation in offline reinforcement learning.
+This work was introduced in ""

 ## Installation